conjurinc/heroku-buildpack-conjur/readme.md

 ### Authorization result caching

-Successful authorizations are automatically cached on per-token basis.
+Successful authorizations are automatically cached on per-token (and per-privilege) basis.
 This means this gateway is suitable even for interactive applications with plenty of resources (and therefore, requests), as only a single authorization request will be performed for the entire lifetime of a token.

 ### Language/App Server Agnostic